How artist Rosemarie Trockel defies categorization

 Although Trockel is an internationally renowned modern German artist, she is largely withdrawn from the public.
 She doesn't have a homepage, and she usually rejects interview requests.

-However, Trockel still addresses political and social issues, and not only through her work.
+However, Trockel addressed political and social issues, and not only through her work.
 For example, following the events during New Year's Eve in Cologne in 2015, she signed an appeal by Cologne artists and musicians against sexual violence and xenophobic hatred.

 Trockel's last prominent solo show took place in Bregenz in 2015.
 It was entitled "Märzôschnee ûnd Wiebôrweh sand am Môargô niana më," a traditional Begrenz saying that roughly translates as, "The pains of women disappear the day after, like snow in March," which downplays the suffering of women.